christianlevesque/christianlevesque.net/blog/fcc/header-parser/intro-to-asp-net-core.md

 - Delete the `Startup` constructor and the `Configuration` property, because we won't be accessing the `Configuration` in this app
 - Delete the `ConfigureServices` method, because we don't have controllers and that's the only service currently getting configured
-- Delete the call to `app.UseHttpsRedirection()`, because we don't need HTTPS redirection (when using Nginx as a reverse proxy, it's better to let Nginx handle HTTPS redirection and just use HTTP for your app)
+- Delete the call to `app.UseHttpsRedirection()`, because we don't need HTTPS redirection (when using Nginx as a reverse proxy, it's better to let Nginx handle HTTPS and just use HTTP for your app)
 - Delete the call to `app.UseRouting()`, because this app is simple enough that it doesn't need endpoint-based routing
 - Delete the call to `app.UseAuthorization()`, because we don't need authorization services in this app (authorization services are beyond the scope of this series)
 - Delete the call to `app.UseEndpoints()`, because we deleted `app.UseRouting()` and `app.UseEndpoints()` does nothing without `app.UseRouting()` (actually, if you try to run your app with `app.UseEndpoints()` and *without* `app.UseRouting()`, your app will throw an exception).